The Exact Point Spectrum and Eigenvector of the Unique Continuous L$^2(\mathbb{R}^2)$ Bound State Solution to the Dirac Delta Schrodinger Potential in Two Dimensions: Introduction

 There are three central facts to be taken away from this information.
 The first is that (especially in one dimension) rational functions and tempered distributions play well together.
 The mathematical fact behind this is the Paley-Wiener theorem for the growth rate of functions and distributions through the Fourier transform.
-Simply put, the Fourier transform of a tempered distribution is necessarily a polynomial function.
+Simply put, the Fourier transform of a tempered distribution is necessarily a function of polynomial (i.e. slow) growth.
 The second fact is that playing such counter example games in higher dimensions gets extremely tricky almost immediately.
 One of the many reasons is the loss of the simplicity of the rule of L'H\"{o}pital for indeterminate limits of a single variable.
+That is, L'H\"{o}pital's rule does not apply to higher dimensions, i.e. more than just one (linearly) independent variable.
 The third and final fact to take away is the price to be paid in the reduction of the test function space.
 In the case above, one sees that one cannot admit test functions, $\varphi$, for which $\varphi/x$ is not in $\R$ as $x$ tends to zero.
 The issue in the present example can be entirely sidestepped by simply regarding the distribution in question as $-\delta\,'$.
-Then one only needs that $-\varphi\,'(0)$ is real, and this is assured from the very definition of the objects.
+Then one only needs that $-\varphi\,'(0)$ is finite (real in the case of certain physical applications), and this is assured from the very definition of the test functions, $\varphi\in\DTd{d}$.

 Indeed consider $\varphi(x)$ in the Schwartz space of test functions of rapid decay.
 Then the Fourier transform,

 where $k\in\R$ is the Fourier conjugate variable, $\widehat{\varphi}$ is also in the Schwartz space by construction, and the prime is the derivative with respect to $k$.